MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionTeamMap.md

 ## DESCRIPTION

-This cmdlet connects a Teams team and a WFM team.
-Users in the Teams team and WFM team with the same email address will be synced.
+This cmdlet connects a Microsoft Teams team and a WFM team to allow for synchronization of shifts related data.

 ## EXAMPLES